 This is the same technique you need to apply should you decide to make this t-shirt without sleeves.

-Start by cutting a strip of fabrics given in the pattern.
-Sew the strips at 3/8″.
+Start by measuring the neckline, cut the strip the length of the measurement you have take minus one inch.
+Sew at 3/8″.
 With the print facing down, Start pinning at the shoulders, alight the stitches of the strip with the shoulder seams.
-Next pin the facing to the front and back of the t-shirt.
-You will find the facing is shorter than neck line.
+Next, pin the facing to the front and back of the t-shirt.
+You will find the facing is shorter than neckline.
 This is fine because the fabric is very stretchable and this is necessary to maintain the shape of the neck.With the print facing down, start pinning at the shoulders, align the notches of the facing with the shoulder seams.
 Next, pin the facing to the front and back of the t-shirt.
-You will find the facing is shorter than neck line.
+You will find the facing is shorter than neckline.
 This is fine because the fabric is very stretchable and necessary to maintain the shape of the neck.
 I have also added more fusible interfacing to the facing because my machine is not liking this fabric very much, this is optional.
 Sew the facing to 1/2″ seam allowance.
 Trim the facing close to the seam.
 Fold the facing to the inside of the t-shirt 1/2″, pin all around and iron.
-Fold another 3/8″ pin all around one more time
+Fold another 3/8″ pin all around one more time.

 Step: 8 Hemming your flared t-shirt

 I hope you enjoy this free flared t-shirt pattern.
-It is very easy to make and is a staple in any women wardrobe.
-The flared t-shirt is the perfect top if you are not ready to bear all in the new season.
-Throw one a light coat on and a pair of jeans and you are ready to rush out of the house for just about anything.
+It is very easy to make and is a staple in any women's wardrobe.
+The flared t-shirt is the perfect top if you are not ready to bare all in the new season.
+Throw on a light coat on and a pair of jeans and you are ready to rush out of the house for just about anything.

 What other pieces of clothing would you like to sew before summer?
 Please let us know if the comments below and we'll do our best to help!